COURSE SYLLABUS

 TEACHING STYLE

-effort and with ease.
-The instructor will use an eclectic teaching
+objectives with less effort and with ease.
+The instructor will use

 PROCEDURES

-in interactive language activities, a variety of exercises, using
+engage in interactive language activities, a variety of exercises,

-as much as possib le.
-The instructor, however, will use some mechanical
+using Japanese as much as possib le.
+The instructor, however, will

 CALENDAR / Weekly Schedule